jpatel531/journey_planner/README.md

 alternative_walking: #=> Set to true to generate an additional journey consisting of walking only, if possible.
 Default value is false. eg. alternative_walking: true

-apply_html_marking: #=> Flag to determine whether certain text (e.g. walking instructions) should be output with HTML tags or not.
+apply_html_markup: #=> Flag to determine whether certain text (e.g. walking instructions) should be output with HTML tags or not.

 ```